-Since 2002 he was a soloist of the rock band Guarana.
+You know, he became a soloist of the rock band Guarana in 2002.

-Turchinsky was a presenter of such TV programs as Fear Factor (2003, 2004) on the NTV channel, The Strongest Man on the Sport channel, Laugh without rules (2007-2008) on TNT and others.
+Also Turchinsky was a presenter of many TV programs including Fear Factor (2003, 2004) on the NTV channel, The Strongest Man on the Sport channel, Laugh Without Rules (2007-2008) on TNT and others.

 Turchinsky is the only Russian who is in the list of World’s Strongest Men and the only Russian athlete in the encyclopedia of the XX century Sons of Samson.

-His records: moved the plane Ruslan (260 tons), raised the elephant (3.5 tons), raised the car with 12 passengers, pulled 20-ton double-decker bus for 100 meters.
+His records: moved the plane Ruslan (260 tons), lifted the elephant (3.5 tons), lifted the car with 12 passengers, pulled 20-ton double-decker bus for 100 meters.

 A few hours before his death, Vladimir took part in the filming of the program, Good Evening, Moscow! on the TV Center channel and was interviewed by reporters in the TV program In The Rush Hour on the REN TV channel.
 It was the last interview in his life.